dot-layer/blog/content/blog/2020-03-04-what-is-wrong-with-sklearn/index.md

   - fine-tuning
 - having evaluation strategies that works with the mini-batching and all of the aforementioned things.

-Scikit-Learn does almost none of the above, and hardly allows it as their API is too strict and wasn't built with those considerations in mind at first in the original [Scikit-Learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+Scikit-Learn does almost none of the above, and hardly allows it as their API is too strict and wasn't built with those considerations in mind: for instance they are mostly lacking in the original [Scikit-Learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
 Yet, all of those things are required for Deep Learning algorithms to be trained (and thereafter deployed).

-Plus, Scikit-Learn lacks a compatibility with Deep Learning frameworks (i.e.: TensorFlow, Keras, PyTorch, Poutyne), and Scikit-Learn lacks some things to do proper serialization.
-Scikit-Learn lacks to provide [lifecycle methods](https://programmingwithmosh.com/javascript/react-lifecycle-methods/) to manage resources and GPU memory allocation, for instance.
-Think of lifecycle methods as methods each objects has: `__init__`, `fit`, `transform`.
+Plus, Scikit-Learn lacks some things to do proper serialization, and it also lacks a compatibility with Deep Learning frameworks (i.e.: TensorFlow, Keras, PyTorch, Poutyne).
+It also lacks to provide [lifecycle methods](https://programmingwithmosh.com/javascript/react-lifecycle-methods/) to manage resources and GPU memory allocation.
+Think of lifecycle methods as methods where each objects has: `__init__`, `fit`, `transform`.
 For instance, picture adding also `setup`, `teardown`, `mutate`, `introspect`, `save`, `load`, and more, to manage the events of the life of each algorithm's object in a pipeline.

 You’d also want some pipeline steps to be able to manipulate labels, for instance in the case of an autoregressive autoencoder where some “X” data is extracted to “y” data during the fitting phase only, or in the case of applying a one-hot encoder to the labels to feed them as integers.